tamerkucukel/softhsm-signer/README.md

 # SoftHSM-API

 ## Overview
-The `SoftHSM-API` project provides a set of API endpoints for signing transactions and retrieving public keys using the SoftHSM service.
-This project is built using ASP.NET Core and uses the NBitcoin library for handling Bitcoin transactions.
+The `SoftHSM-API` project provides a set of API endpoints for signing transactions and retrieving blockchain addresses using the SoftHSM service.
+This project is built using ASP.NET Core and uses the NBitcoin and Nethereum libraries for handling Bitcoin and Ethereum transactions.

 ## Features
 - **Sign Bitcoin Transactions:** Sign a given Bitcoin transaction with the specified key path and coins.
+- **Sign Ethereum Transactions:** Sign a given Ethereum transaction with the specified key path and transaction input.
 - **Get Bitcoin Address:** Retrieve the Bitcoin address for a given key path.
 - **Get Ethereum Address:** Retrieve the Ethereum address for a given key path.